 1. Very good level of written and oral English language,

-2. Has solid knowledge in molecular physics, biophysics, spectroscopic and microscopic techniques,
+2. Has solid background in molecular physics, biophysics, spectroscopic and microscopic techniques,

 3. Experience with fluorescence microscopy (bulk, single molecules, fluorescence techniques), atomic force microscopy (especially on soft matter) or vibrational spectroscopic techniques (Raman, FTIR, SFG) is not required, but you should have the strong desire to learn these skills,

-4. Experience with membrane biophysics, especially preparation and characterization of biomimetic cell membranes, lipid monolayers or vesicles will be a strong asset,
+4. Experience with membrane biophysics, especially preparation and characterization of biomimetic cell membranes, lipid monolayers or vesicles will be beneficial,

-5. Knowledge on scientific software such as Matlab and/or LabVIEW will be a strong asset,
+5. Knowledge on scientific software such as Matlab and/or LabVIEW will be beneficial,

 6. Have a professional approach and self-motivation,